 CJCR: He is a beast in the kitchen.

 ZT: How can people get in contact with you to acquire your services?

-ZT: Thank you for a great interview, and as an honored guest, do you have anything else to say?
+ZT: Thanks for a great interview, and as an honored guest, is there anything else you would like to say?

 CJCR: I love my profession and being able to cook amazing food everyday, but sometimes I feel like especially in America, with all the food shows and restaurants, we take for granted how important it is to have at least one meal a day.
 So pretty much, I want to urge everyone out there, not just on holidays, to please support their city and state’s food programs and homeless shelters.
 We need to help feed people who are struggling to get their next meal.
 Together we can make a difference.